puppetlabs/puppet-docs/source/puppet/5.0/install_windows.markdown

 [vardir]: ./dirs_vardir.html
 [server_install]: {{puppetserver}}/install_from_packages.html

-These instructions cover installing Puppet agent on Windows machines.
+{:.task}
+Install the Puppet agent so that your master can communicate with your Windows nodes.

 **Before you begin:** If you're using Puppet with a master/agent configuration, you'll need a \*nix node to act as your Puppet master.
 Read the [pre-install tasks.](./install_pre.html)